renanfranca/renanfranca.github.io/_posts/2022-09-03-deploy-jhipster-monolithic-angularjs-and-spring-boot-at-fly.io.md

 My baby girl Marília complete 9 months old so we are going out with her and I couldn't access the Baby Care App outside of my home.
 I decided to rewrite the Baby Care App as a monolithic architecture using jhipster to deploy it on Heroku for free.
 When I finally rebuilt the app, I realized that [Heroku is going to shut down the free tier plan](https://techcrunch.com/2022/08/25/heroku-announces-plans-to-eliminate-free-plans-blaming-fraud-and-abuse/?utm_source=tldrnewsletter)!

-I will share with you my experience to publish an angularjs + spring boot + postgres database solution into [fly.io](https://fly.io) for FREE.
+I will share with you my experience to publish an angular + spring boot + postgres database solution into [fly.io](https://fly.io) for FREE.
 I opened source [the Baby Care App as monolithic](https://github.com/renanfranca/mamazinha-monolithic/tree/publish-to-flydotio) to let you put your hands on the code as I explain the step-by-step:
  [![renanfranca/mamazinha-monolithic](https://renanfranca.github.io/img/mamazinha-baby-care/github-mamazinha-monolithic-image_readme.png)](https://github.com/renanfranca/mamazinha-monolithic)

 ## Create postgres into flyio